-To seduce a man, apart from their personality, women have several tricks and weapons to choose from.
-Each chooses what seems to him the most effective.
-Makeup, clothes, hairstyles come to decorate their parade.
+o seduce a man, women have several tips.
+Each chooses what appears to be the most effective.
+Make-up, clothes, hairstyles come to decorate their parade.
 Some tactics are universal.
-Others are peculiar to peoples.
-In Africa, this little thing that is recognized as capable of falling a man is the baya.
+Others are specific to peoples.
+In Africa, this little thing is the baya.

-The baya is a set or necklace of pearls used by African women as an ornament of their hip.
-Afflema in Akan or Baya in Malinké.
-He has a particular goal: seduction.
-Thus in Africa it is the ideal weapon to turn the head of the desired man.
+The baya is a set or a necklace of pearls used by African women as an ornament of their hip.
+Affléma in Akan or Baya in Malinké.
+It has a particular objective: Seduction.

-The baya, like the afflema, consists of various raw materials such as porcelain, rubber, excrement of a rare species of butterfly, rock and wood.
-These pearls usually come from Indochina, Morocco and Lebanon.
-In West Africa, it is Mali, Senegal, Nigeria and Ghana.
+Baya or afflema is made of various raw materials such as porcelain, rubber, excrement of a rare species of butterfly, rock and wood.
+These pearls generally come from Indochina, Morocco and Lebanon.
+In West Africa, these are Mali, Senegal, Nigeria and Ghana.
 The baya is made in Senegal by the Laoubè who are Fulani.

-To increase the mystical powers of the baya, it is advisable to use a perfume nimmalinun Oussounan which means in Wolof "I get drunk".
-It is used to tame and retain one's spouse at home.
-Senegalese women and Malian women have their ultimate secret: the baya.
-What can be said about Akan women who have their daughter baya gold in the first weeks of her marriage?
+To increase the mystical powers of the baya, it is advisable to use a perfume, the nimmalinun Oussounan, which means in Wolof "I get drunk".
+It is used to tame and keep your spouse at home.
+Senegalese and Malian women have their own ultimate secret: The baya.
+So what about the Akan women who have their daughter put on golden bayahs during the first weeks of her marriage?

-The family of the bride, to better seduce their son-in-law, adorns the body of their daughter with pearls.
-The red beads are used to support the Kodjo There are also beads for the knees and forearms.
-It is advisable to wear the baya with the Pindal betcho which is a piece of loincloth arriving just at the knees.
-The new bride has to highlight its red beads during small discussions debates before the actual reports.
-All these tips are for the sole purpose of seducing his Jules.
+The bride's family, the better to seduce their son-in-law, adorns their daughter's body with pearls.
+The red beads are used to support the Kodjo.
+There are also the beads for the knees and forearms.
+It is advisable to wear the baya with the Pindal betchô which is a piece of loincloth reaching just to the knees.
+The new bride must highlight her red pearls during small debates before the actual reports.
+All these tips are intended only to seduce.

-As can be seen, the baya is also an aphrodisiac that causes the men to lose their heads apart from being an object of protection against evil spirits.
-But with modernization, this dress is losing its value to the chains that women also use around their hip.
-Always for the sole purpose of seducing.
+As we see, the baya is also an aphrodisiac that makes men lose their heads apart from being an object of protection against evil spirits.
+But with modernization, this adornment is losing its value in favor of the chains that women also use around their hips.
+Always with the sole aim of seducing.

 An article by Rhythms of Africa